-If there is a new update available, then a pop-up window will appear with the new version number and a list of changes that will be made during the update.
+If a new update is available, a pop-up window will appear with the new version number and a list of changes that will be made during the update.
 If you are happy to update then click the “Update Now” button at the bottom of the window.
-Else, just hit “Cancel” and you can do the update another time.
+Else, just hit “Cancel,” and you can do the update another time.

 Alternatively, if the button in OBS itself isn’t working for you or you want to do a clean install, the OBS website will have the latest installer for your operating system available here: https://obsproject.com/download

 Once you’ve got the newest installer, run the install to the location that you had installed OBS previously following the exact same steps as you did when first installing OBS.
 This will overwrite the old version you had and bring you up-to-date.

 Step 3: Allow OBS to make changes.

 After pressing “Update Now” your operating system may prompt you to give OBS permission to make changes to your computer.
 Once you grant these permissions, the update will begin.
 OBS will perform a final check for the update and then make the necessary changes.